gergo-dryrun/staticsite-infra/README.md

 ![Master template](https://s3-eu-west-1.amazonaws.com/dryrun.cloud-resources/2017-04-09-getting-started-static-sites/screenshots/master.png)

-Use the ACM Certificate ARN obtained from previous step.
+Use the `ACM Certificate ARN` obtained from previous step.

-If you don't want to use WAF then set Configure WAF to 'no' and keep in mind that the CloudFront Access Log Bucket has to exist before deploying this stack.
+If you don't want to use WAF then set `Configure WAF` to `no` and keep in mind that the `CloudFront Access Log Bucket` has to exist before deploying this stack.

-If you already have a WebACL with security automations configured, set Provision Security Atuomations to 'no' and use the id of the WebACL that you want to re-use.
+If you already have a WebACL with security automations configured, set `Provision Security Atuomations` to `no` and use the id of the WebACL that you want to re-use.

 To read more about the WAF Security Automations I recommend giving [aws security automation quickstart](https://aws.amazon.com/answers/security/aws-waf-security-automations/) a read through.